0xPolygon/polygon-docs/docs/security/reports.md

-Polygon Labs periodically assesses the security of its products and applications through extensive internal testing and external (public & private) engagements, such as code reviews, security audits, red team assessments and penetration testing.
+Polygon Labs periodically assesses the security of its products and applications through extensive internal testing and external (public & private) engagements; such as code reviews, security audits, red team assessments and penetration testing.
 All products and applications have been assessed multiple times to date.
 Security assessments continue as the ecosystem matures.

 Following information relates to the latest available (and public) external assessments and certifications: